David Ricardo (footballer)

-David Ricardo Loiola da Silva (born 21 December 2002), known as David Ricardo, is a Brazilian footballer who plays for Botafogo.
+David Ricardo Loiola da Silva (born 21 December 2002), known as David Ricardo, is a Brazilian footballer who plays for Russian Premier League club Dynamo Moscow.
 Mainly a centre-back, he can also play as a left-back.

 Career

 Fluminense-PI

 Born in Teresina, Piauí, David Ricardo played for local schools in his hometown before joining the youth sides of Altos.
 He later moved to Fluminense-PI, and made his first team debut during the 2021 Campeonato Piauiense.

 Ceará

 In March 2022, David Ricardo moved to Ceará on loan, being initially assigned to the under-20 squad.
 He made his first team debut for Vozão on 11 May, coming on as a second-half substitute for Gabriel Lacerda in a 2–0 home win over Tombense, for the year's Copa do Brasil.

 David Ricardo made his Série A debut on 5 October 2022, replacing Lucas Ribeiro in a 1–1 home draw against Goiás.
 On 30 December, Fluminense confirmed his permanent transfer to Ceará, after the club paid R$ 400,000 for 50% of his economic rights.

 David Ricardo began the 2023 season as a starter, and scored his first goal for the club on 31 January of that year, netting the opener in a 1–1 Campeonato Cearense away draw against Ferroviário.
 On 9 April 2024, after becoming an undisputed first-choice, the club bought a further 40% of his economic rights.